 Give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for fever, pain, or fussiness.
+Be safe with medicines.
 Read and follow all instructions on the label.
 Do not give aspirin to anyone younger than 20.
 It has been linked to Reye syndrome, a serious illness.

 If the doctor prescribed antibiotics for your child, give them as directed.
 Do not stop using them just because your child feels better.
 Your child needs to take the full course of antibiotics.

 Place a warm washcloth on your child's ear for pain.

 Encourage rest.
 Resting will help the body fight the infection.
 Arrange for quiet play activities.

 When should you call for help?

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Your child is confused, does not know where he or she is, or is extremely sleepy or hard to wake up.